Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines: Methods

 In practice, it is advantageous to optimize a generalized target, the $\lambda$-return \cite{sutton18}:

 where $\lambda \in [0,1]$ is a parameter that controls the exponential weighting of different $n$-step returns (the term in brackets).
 Setting $\lambda=0$ recovers the original 1-step return.
 All settings of $\lambda$ are valid targets for estimating the value function, but they realize different bias-variance trade-offs.
+In large state spaces where goals may be many steps away, high $\lambda$ is critical: the 1-step return propagates reward information only one step per update, requiring many passes before signal reaches early states, whereas multi-step returns propagate information across the full trajectory in a single update.
 We use $\lambda=0.9$, which achieves good results for our applications.
+Using the $\lambda$-return as a target, the complete loss function becomes: